avallark/avallark.github.com/_posts/2012-05-06-Mobile-communications-primer.md

 The world's first publicly available LTE service was launched by TeliaSonera in Oslo and Stockholm on 14 December 2009.
 LTE is the natural upgrade path for carriers with GSM/UMTS networks, but even CDMA holdouts such as Verizon Wireless, who launched the first large-scale LTE network in North America in 2010, and au by KDDI in Japan have announced they will migrate to LTE.
 LTE is, therefore, anticipated to become the first truly global mobile phone standard, although the use of different frequency bands in different countries will mean that only multi-band phones will be able to utilize LTE in all countries where it is supported.

+### Nearfield wireless communication using Bluetooth

+Bluetooth is a proprietary open wireless technology standard for exchanging data over **short distances** (using short-wavelength radio transmissions in the ISM band from 2400–2480 MHz) from fixed and mobile devices, creating personal area networks (PANs) with high levels of security.
+Created by telecoms vendor Ericsson in 1994, it was originally conceived as a wireless alternative to RS-232 data cables.
+It can connect several devices, overcoming problems of synchronization.

 _Most of the data in this article is from Wikipedia.
 The purpose of this article is to aggregate information for educational purposes_